peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### ToEngineeringString
     public String ToEngineeringString()
-Same as toString(), except that when an exponent is used it will be a multiple of 3.
+Converts this value to an arbitrary-precision decimal number, then returns the value of that decimal's ToEngineeringString method.

 **Returns:**

 * A text string.

-### ToExtendedFloat
+### ToExtendedDecimal
-    @Deprecated public EFloat ToExtendedFloat() Deprecated.
+    @Deprecated public EDecimal ToExtendedDecimal() Deprecated.
-<div class='deprecationComment'>Renamed to ToEFloat.</div>
+<div class='deprecationComment'>Renamed to ToEDecimal.</div>

 **Returns:**

-* An arbitrary-precision binary floating-point number.

-### ToEFloat
-    public EFloat ToEFloat()
-Creates a binary floating-point number from this object's value.
-Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.

-**Returns:**

-* An arbitrary-precision binary floating-point number.
+* An EDecimal object.

 ### ToPlainString
     public String ToPlainString()
-Converts this value to a string, but without using exponential notation.
+Converts this value to a string, but without exponential notation.

 **Returns:**

 * A text string.

+### ToShortestString
+    public String ToShortestString​(EContext ctx) Returns a string representation of this number's value after rounding to the given precision (using the given arithmetic context).
+If the number after rounding is neither infinity nor not-a-number (NaN), returns the shortest decimal form (in terms of nonzero decimal digits) of this number's value that results in the rounded number after the decimal form is converted to binary floating-point format (using the given arithmetic context).

+**Parameters:**

+* <code>ctx</code> - The parameter <code>ctx</code> is not documented yet.

+**Returns:**

+* Shortest decimal form of this number's value for the given arithmetic context.
+The text string will be in exponential notation if the number's first nonzero decimal digit is more than five digits after the decimal point, or if the number's exponent is greater than 0 and its value is 10, 000, 000 or greater.

 ### ToSingle
     public float ToSingle()
-Converts this value to its closest equivalent as a 32-bit floating-point number.
+Converts this value to its closest equivalent as 32-bit floating-point number.
 The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the 32-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.